riverofrancisco/riverofrancisco/README.md

 I'm a _**Full Stack Web Developer**_ specialized on Front-End development.

 ## What is my background?
+I work with technologies such as JavaScript, TypeScript, Node, and Git.
+I specialize in Front-End development using the React.js and Redux frameworks, as well as CSS and HTML.
+For Back-End, I have experience with Express.js.
+For databases, I have worked with PostgreSQL, MySQL, MongoDB and Firebase .

 During my participation in the Henry Bootcamp, I had the opportunity to apply the Agile methodology of SCRUM in project development.
 I worked closely with seven other team members with whom I had not previously collaborated, and together, we successfully developed an e-commerce application.

 I am passionate about problem-solving and efficiency in daily tasks.
 Over more than 5 years of experience as an educator, I have acquired soft skills such as planning, empathy, communication, and the ability to express myself clearly in public.
 Additionally, I voluntarily led a group of explorers consisting of over 200 members, teaching me to be proactive, work as a team, focus on goals, and lead projects.